IoTone/ShahinGo/Concept2/RearViewsion/README.md

 - Only runs on 192.168.4.1, you need to join it's WIFI network "UnitCamS3-WIFI"
 - Only accepts a single Wifi client
 - Insecure host, so exception is required
 - This UI has a few controls and requires a first effort to turn on the stream
 - No known issues with the VisionOS app.

 ##### DK Rev 2

 TBD ... possibly a different a different camera with an SDCard slot, battery options.
-RearViewsion is a sensorfusion app that takes the rearview camera of a visionpro, based on an ESP32-EYE, and grabs image frames into a floating window.
-This allows the user in VR to see if someone is walking up on them from behind.
-The device has face detection (and cat detection) as well so it is possible to add additional features like haptic alerts or notifications if certain things are detected.

-Since the code is open, you can modify and build upon this for your own designs.
-This is an AI camera and it opens many possibilities.
-One might argue this is a missing feature of the Vision Pro product.
-IoTone will release the hardware as part of its own OpenWR (Open Wearable) initiative.  +1 Open Hardware +1 Open Source.
+Looking to create a BLE configuration interface to allow easy set up of features and connect it to WiFi.
+How to make this a remote server for simple low res camera stream and integrate via native APIs instead of HTML5.
+Capture stills?
+Remote trigger?
+Wearable trigger?

 ## Software Dependencies